In-house and cross-domain live streaming is available with these Google Workspace editions:

 - Open Google Calendar and join the video meeting.

 - Confirm that you want to start streaming.
 'Live' is indicated at the top left when streaming is on.
 View-only guests can now watch the meeting using the stream URL.

 - Confirm that you want to stop streaming.

-Full participants from the same organization as the meeting organizer can record the live stream so people can watch the event after the meeting ends.
-Live stream events are not automatically recorded, so you must manually start and stop recording.
-Learn how to Record a video meeting.
+Full participants from the same organisation as the meeting organiser can record the live stream so that people can watch the event after the meeting ends.
+Live-stream events are not automatically recorded, so you must manually start and stop recording.
+Learn how to record a video meeting.